 Our Head of Quality & Innovation – Richard Santos Lalleman – recently joined a discussion facilitated by Heidi K Gardner and hosted by PwC Denmark on what ‘smart collaboration’ is and why it matters.
-This was a very exciting opportunity, because not always it happens that you can have +50 senior professionals in one room who – in one way or another – are fascinated about ‘collaboration’.
+This was a very exciting opportunity because it does not always happen that you can have +50 senior professionals in one room who – in one way or another – are fascinated about ‘collaboration’.

 To put it bluntly, it means that not all collaboration is smart.
 Only when you do it right, you can enjoy the fruits of collaboration.
-These ‘fruits’ can be an improvement of the access to knowledge and experts in your organization, a higher quality and lower risks, innovation, efficiency and consistency.
+These ‘fruits’ can be an improvement of the access to knowledge and experts in your organization, higher quality, and lower risks, innovation, efficiency, and consistency.

-These are improvements we of course all want to achieve when leading teams, departments or even whole organizations.
+These are improvements we of course all want to achieve when leading teams, departments, or even whole organizations.
 But where to start?
-I think this question was also on the tip of the tongue of most the senior professionals.
+I think this question was also on the tip of the tongue of most senior professionals.
 The discussion about ‘smart collaboration’ was all about cross-collaboration

 Smart collaboration is all about cross-collaboration

 Heidi Gardner made the case for cross-collaboration.
 She did this by highlighting two trends in the workplace.
-On one side, our professional expertise is increasingly becoming deep, narrow and specialized.
+On one side, our professional expertise is increasingly becoming deep, narrow, and specialized.
 On the other side, organizations face uncertain and complex situations.
 These situations cannot only rely on deep and narrow expert knowledge.
-We therefore need to build an environment in which people can collaborate across highly specialized professionals.
+We, therefore, need to build an environment in which people can collaborate with highly specialized professionals.
 This is critical for organizations to survive … And that’s why cross-collaboration makes collaboration smart.

-Now that these senior professional know that they need to start with cross-collaboration to become smart with their collaboration, I am sure their next thought was: how can I start with cross-collaboration?
+Now that these senior professionals know that they need to start with cross-collaboration to become smart with their collaboration, I am sure their next thought was: how can I start with cross-collaboration?

 Two examples were given.
 The first example was related to professional services organizations.
 It was about cross-practice collaboration and how this boosts sales.
 The second example was related to R&D departments.
 It was about cross-generational collaboration and the role of ‘the young’ in idea generations.